patattack86/Woolpert/README.md

 # Woolpert
-Just a bunch of scripts that automate things I have to do more than once
+Just a bunch of scripts that automate things I have to do more than once at work